 56. Structural Macroeconomic Model of Slovakia (september 2021)

-We estimate a structural econometric model for the Slovak economy that is suitable for both macroeconomic forecasts and simulations.
-Furthermore, we enrich the model by a fiscal block and make it applicable for a policy analysis.
+We estimate a structural econometric model of the Slovak economy that is suitable for both macroeconomic forecasts and simulations.
+Furthermore, we enrich the model by a fiscal block and make it applicable also for a policy analysis.
 We thus aim to find a trade-off between simplicity and accuracy for forecasting purposes and a detailed structure for a policy analysis.
-The model is based on error correction equations to incorporate both long-run development of model variables that are consistent with a macroeconomic theory and short-run dynamics of model variables that are estimated from historical data.
-Next, we present impulse response functions for a set of macroeconomic and fiscal shocks as well as implied fiscal multipliers to evaluate different consolidation scenarios.
-The most negative outcome results from an increase of capital and labour income taxes that suppress not only actual but also potential output in the domestic economy.
-On the other hand, the most favourable outcome results from an increase of net consumption taxes in a short horizon and a decline of intermediate consumption in a medium horizon.
+The model is then based on error correction equations to incorporate both long-run development of model variables that are consistent with a macroeconomic theory and short-run dynamics of model variables that are estimated from historical data.
+Furthermore, we present impulse response functions for a set of macroeconomic and fiscal shocks as well as implied fiscal multipliers to evaluate different consolidation scenarios.
+The most negative outcome results from an increase in taxation of corporates and employees that suppress not only actual but also potential output in the domestic economy.
+On the other hand, the most favourable outcome results from an increase in taxation of consumption in a short horizon and a decline in consumption of government in a medium horizon.